stephengold/Libbulletjme/README.md

 Library, providing Java projects with access to Bullet Physics functionality.

 The project supports the 3 major desktop operating systems:
 Windows, Linux, and OSX.
-Both x86 and x64 architectures are supported for each operating system.
+Both x86 and x86_64 architectures are supported for each operating system.
+Up to 4 shared libraries are distributed for each (operating system, architecture) combination:
+ + a release build using single-precision arithmetic (intended to be the default library)
+ + a release build using double-precision arithmetic
+ + a debug build using single-precision arithmetic
+ + a debug build using double-precision arithmetic

 The C++ source code is provided under
 [a mixed license](https://github.com/stephengold/Libbulletjme/blob/master/LICENSE).